OLD Memoirs Now Published, written 187 years ago by a woman from a prominent family, were lost; and so I’ve published for her! Get Your Copy~

 A shoebox in my grandparents attic, and yet … she was of no relationship to our family.

 Intrigued?
-I certainly was, and wow, what I discovered in these pages I was certain needed to be shared with America.
+I certainly was, and wow, what I discovered in these pages I felt certain needed to be shared with America.
 And so… I have.

 Now on Amazon: The 19th Century Memoirs of Adelaide Hall – compiled by Robin Daumit